icons8/lunacy-docs/docs/index.md

 ### Question: Will Lunacy work on Linux?

-It's quite an option, though requires additional development.
+It’s definitely an option, although it requires additional development.
 If you’re willing to contribute, please check [this thread](https://lunatics.icons8.com/ideas/1/version-for-linux).

-### Question: Do I need internet connection to use Lunacy?
+### Question: Do I need an internet connection to use Lunacy?

-No, Lunacy doesn't need a connection to the internet.
+No, Lunacy doesn’t need to be connected to the internet.

-### Question: How about being Open Source?
+### Question: How about going Open Source?

-Short answer: not at the moment, not all of it.
+Short answer: Not at the moment, not all of it.

 Long answer: Certainly, that would speed up the development.

 On the other hand, it will slow it down too.
 Sometimes, a small team can advance more than a big community, especially in the beginning.
 We may reconsider it in the future.

 If you are willing to contribute, you may want to create the interface for Linux.
-Check [this thread](https://lunatics.icons8.com/ideas/1/version-for-linux).
+Check out [this thread](https://lunatics.icons8.com/ideas/1/version-for-linux).

-### Question: How much will you plan to charge for Lunacy?
+### Question: How much are you planning to charge for Lunacy?

  Nothing.
 Lunacy is completely free (no hidden charges, no ads, no locked features).

 ### Q: How would I know when to update Lunacy?

-Windows Store version updates silently.
-If not, check if you [have](https://support.microsoft.com/en-gb/help/15081/windows-turn-on-automatic-app-updates) the automatic updates on.
+The Windows Store version updates silently.
+If not, check that you [have](https://support.microsoft.com/en-gb/help/15081/windows-turn-on-automatic-app-updates) automatic updates on.
 We recommend this option.

 ### Q: Once there are updates, will I have to reinstall Lunacy, or do they install automatically?

 If you installed Lunacy with a downloadable installer, it will notify you about the update with an alert in the window title.

-In any case, you can check our [release notes](https://docs.icons8.com/release-notes/).
+Either way, you can check out our [release notes](https://docs.icons8.com/release-notes/).

 # Support

 * **[Community Support](https://community.icons8.com/)** — our forum.
-The whole development team is helping you too.
+The whole development team is here to help you too.

 * **[Feature Requests](https://lunatics.icons8.com/)** — a board similar to UserVoice.
 Vote for features and propose yours.
 One feature per post, please.

 * **[Improving This Manual](https://github.com/icons8/lunacy-docs/blob/master/docs/index.md)** — please help us!
 We'll accept the pull requests for fixing the errors, expanding the sections, and updating it with new features (Icons8 team lags a little between adding a feature and writing the documentation for it).
 We'll also include the video tutorials covering certain features.

-* **Saying hello** — our [Lunacy page](https://icons8.com/lunacy) has the comments in the bottom.
-If you have a review of our work or just want to say hello, you're welcome!
+* **Saying hello** — our [Lunacy page](https://icons8.com/lunacy) has comments at the bottom.
+If you have a review of our work or just want to say hello, you’re welcome to do so!

-* **[Lunacy in the Windows Store](https://www.microsoft.com/en-us/p/lunacy/9pnlmkkpcljj)** — we depend your honest feedback.
-Please vote and leave a review so more people will know about Lunacy.
+* **[Lunacy in the Windows Store](https://www.microsoft.com/en-us/p/lunacy/9pnlmkkpcljj)** — we depend on your honest feedback.
+Please vote and leave a review so more people will learn about Lunacy.
 Thank you 🙏🏽